 Bandit was born at Carolina Tiger Rescue as part of our former breeding program.
-Bandit was often the first cat on tour that guests see; he enjoyed sneaking up beside his den box through the tall grass, often seeing the tour guests long before they see him.
+Bandit was often the first cat guests saw on tour; he enjoyed sneaking up beside his den box through the tall grass, often seeing the tour guests long before they saw him.
 Bandit was unlike most caracals in that he had an extremely laid back attitude and not much got him riled up.
 He was always happy to see his favorite keepers though, especially if they had food for him.

 A few weeks ago, Bandit showed signs of an ear infection.
 We tried treating it with ear drops, which seemed to work for a bit, but it came back.
 We anesthetized him to do a thorough ear cleaning and were able to remove a polyp that was the root cause of the infection.
 That all went beautifully, but we learned through blood work that he was in the end stages of kidney failure.

 We knew that we had very limited time with him and were watching him for any signs of distress.
 We started giving him medications to make him more comfortable and subcutaneous fluids to help support his kidneys.
 While we were able to give him subcutaneous fluids a couple of times, Bandit, being the independent cat that he is, decided that he was no longer willing to cooperate.
 This past week he also stopped eating and we knew that we had to make the kindness decision for him and let him go.

 Although it is one of the hardest things to do, euthanasia is one of the greatest kindnesses we can give to the animals in our care.
 Though I would love for Bandit to have lived another 18 years, I am reassured to know that when the time came, we knew when we had to let him go.
 It comforts me to know that he was always well cared for and loved.
 Unlike some of our other rescued animals now in our care, I know that he was never mistreated.
 I know that he always had enough to eat and a warm den to sleep in.